 #2 – Participants have to download Zoom’s software to be able to watch webinars.
-It’s a minor barrier, especially given that lots and lots and lots of people know, love, and use Zoom, especially now (so they probably already have the software on their computer)… but it’s worth noting because it can harm your webinar show-up rates when they get that potentially alarming little pop-up that’s like “you have to download this before you can watch the webinar.”
+It’s a minor barrier, especially given that lots and lots and lots of people know, love, and use Zoom, especially now… but it’s worth noting because it can harm your webinar show-up rates when they get that potentially alarming little pop-up that’s like “you have to download this before you can watch the webinar.”

 For an additional $79, you get a more full-featured webinar platform that includes Facebook & Youtube live-streaming, the ability to hide attendees from public view (this is helpful if you are running small webinars and you don’t want the other attendees to see that you only have a handful of people on the line), plus other elements you’d expect from a webinar platform, like the ability to register and special Q&A sections.

 Here’s where you start your free Zoom account.
 (Check it out and then you can always upgrade to the $15 or $94 version if you’re feeling spendy.)

-WebinarJam overhauled their infrastructure and made some big changes a little while ago to improve performance, so that’s good., some of which I’m excited about and some… not so much.
+WebinarJam overhauled their infrastructure and made some big changes a little while ago to improve performance, some of which I’m excited about and some… not so much.

 If you want to check out a 14-day WebinarJam trial for $1, click here to do that.

 So as far as my 5 criteria above: